yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 Enter the new password when asked.
 Confirm the new password when asked.

-2. Now create a new superuser and password (I recommend creating superuser 'bitg' to make this tutorial easier to follow and to allow the backup script to run without you having to make any edits).
+3. Now create a new superuser and password (I recommend creating superuser 'bitg' to make this tutorial easier to follow and to allow the backup script to run without you having to make any edits).

 At the prompt type

-``sudo adduser bitg && adduser bitg sudo``
+``sudo adduser bitg``

-3. Force sudo to require a password
+4. Force sudo to require a password

 At the prompt type